Longor1996/orlytalk/README.md

 - [Git](https://git-scm.com/).
 - A recent version of rust (`1.46` or greater).
   - Download/Install [rustup](https://rustup.rs/).
-- A recent version of typescript (`4.0.2` or greater).
+- A recent version of the parcel bundler.
-  - If you have NPM installed, just run `npm install -g typescript`.
+  - If you have NPM installed, just run `npm install -g parcel-bundler`.
 - At least 1 GB of space on the drive you cloned the project to.
   - Rust and NPM cache *a lot* of stuff to make builds fast.